OmegaPointZero/BugTraq/README.md

 ### Next Sprint

-+ Make page for each component
-+ Introduce middleware to make sure endpoints can only be accessed by logged in users
-    + Redirect to either landing page, or login page if not logged in
 + Update User schema to include a list of bugs they submitted
 + Update bugs schema to hold ID _and_ name of the assigned employee, as well as the filing employee
 + Tweak bugs template file to allow for multiple reuses, minimizing the number of files needed